Server installation

 Navigate to the NOM server-folder under bin\

-, where a service.xml
+, where a server.xml

 is located.